prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 `Collector.Describe()` yields a descriptor for every metric a collector declares, sample or no sample.
 The test registers the collectors, reads the descriptors, and compares them to the registry.
 This needs accessors on `prometheus.Desc`, which today exposes only `Err()` and `String()`.
 Additive, no new dependencies.

+The accessors must also expose a metric type, which `Desc` does not carry today — the type lives on the concrete metric.
+Without it, `instrument` and `annotations.prometheus.histogram_type` have nothing to compare against and a gauge quietly becoming a counter is invisible to the only check we have.
+Typed constructors can set it; `prometheus.NewDesc` reports `UNTYPED`, so the three non-test call sites (`scrape/metrics.go`, `discovery/file/file.go`) should move to typed constructors during the migration.

+Units need care in the other direction. `prometheus.Opts` has a `Unit` field and no Prometheus metric sets it, so every descriptor reports an empty unit while the registry declares the real one.
+The first phase keeps the registry's unit as metadata and requires the descriptor's to stay empty, reporting any non-empty value as a difference — an attempt to populate `Opts.Unit` becomes visible rather than silently unchecked, and no package waits on a repository-wide edit.
+That edit is observable, not cosmetic: `Opts.Unit` reaches the descriptor hash, `MetricFamily.Unit`, and `# UNIT` in OpenMetrics, and from there scrape and TSDB metadata, remote write, and `/api/v1/metadata`.
+Names are unaffected; the encoder only rewrites `_total` on counters.

+The comparison runs per package, not over one global surface.
+Each migrated package builds its collectors in deterministic fixtures and compares the union of their descriptors against the registry entries whose `annotations.prometheus.package` names it.
+That value is a repository-relative package directory — `tsdb`, `scrape`, `tsdb/wlog` — so it doubles as the `<package>/internal/semconv/` output path generation already needs.
+Where collectors depend on configuration, table-driven fixtures cover the supported variants: a metric need not appear in every variant, but the union must equal that package's declared surface.
+This is the same group annotation generation needs in order to know which package owns a metric, so one annotation serves both.

 Declarations beat scrapes, because a running instance emits much less than it declares.
-Configure no Alertmanager and the notifier's per-alertmanager metrics never appear. `Describe()` returns them anyway, with the unit and the const-versus-variable label split that a scrape drops.
+Configure no Alertmanager and the notifier's per-alertmanager metrics never appear. `Describe()` returns them anyway, with the const-versus-variable label split that a scrape drops.
+It also carries a unit field, though as noted above nothing populates it today.

 It also catches a metric nobody registered.
 Delete one collector from a `MustRegister` call and it compiles, `go vet` stays quiet, regeneration produces no diff, and the metric never exists at runtime.
 Generation cannot help, because the wiring is hand-written.